The impact of Coronavirus (COVID-19)Last updated: 30th October 2020

 |14 days or less||100% of holiday price|

-- On 17 July 2020 (75 days before you are due to depart) you confirm you wish to defer the start of your trip to 30 September 2021.
+- On 2 December 2020 (80 days before you are due to depart), you confirm you wish to defer the start of your trip to 20 February 2022.

 However, COVID-19 has raised a few questions of hypothetical situations unlike any that have occurred before.
 Everything is also changing exceedingly fast at the moment, which makes the current situation a poor guide to the future.
 For all these questions, we ask your understanding if we say we don't yet know how we would tackle them.